AlphaKretin/carby-bot/README.md

 This provides information about an enemy's abilities, such as their known Magic, Blue Magic you can learn from them, and what happens when you !Control or !Catch them.

+## Misc.
+Information

+Each of the following commands recite a quote or link with useful information about the game.

+-   `.500`/`.karnak`: A map of the Karnak 500 escape sequence.
+-   `.address`: Various memory addresses for use with GBA emulators.
+-   `.algorithm`: The FFV Algorithms guide.
+-   `!blue`: A Blue Magic acquisition guide.
+-   `!catch`: Catch suggestions for each boss.
+-   `.chemchart`: A pictue guide for !Mix (this should be `.mixchart` but it conflicts with `!mix`).
+-   `.encounter`: Several random encounter maps.
+-   `.enkibot`: Asterism's Enkibot interactive guide.
+-   `.fork`: Reminds you which way is which in Fork Tower.
+-   `.lamp`: The Magic Lamp's summon order.
+-   `.ned`: A picture guid for which part of Neo Exdeath is which.
+-   `.phoenix`: The order of doors for the Phoenix Tower dungeon.
+-   `.physical`: A list of commands that trigger React: Physical scripts, such as Omniscient's Reset.
+-   `.piano`: A list of which towns have the pianos needed for the final Bard song.
+-   `.pyramid`: A map of the Pyramid dungeon.
+-   `.seals`: A picture guide for which of the nameless Seal Guardian bosses are which.
+-   `.stats`: A list of the modifiers each character has to their base stats.
+-   `.wonderwand` The order of the spells the Wonder Wand weapon casts.

 ## Silly nonsense

 ### .dd